‘The Vampire Diaries’ Finale Spoilers: Is A Major Character Set To Die?

 “To kill Damon off right when Elena came back would be beyond painful.
 Of course, Damon would have to die as part of a noble cause – sacrificing himself to save his brother, Elena, Mystic Falls, etc. Although heartbreaking, a grand gesture like that would finally give Damon the redemption he’s always sought, proving to the world (and himself) that he really isn’t that selfish monster anymore.
 Buffy already pulled this move, so we wouldn’t be surprised if TVD followed in its footsteps.”

-What do you think of these latest The Vampire Diaries finale spoilers?
-Leave your thoughts about The Vampire Diaries finale spoilers, and which character you think is going to die, in the comments below.
+What do you think of these latest Vampire Diaries finale spoilers?
+Leave your thoughts about Vampire Diaries finale spoilers, and which character you think is going to die, in the comments below.

 [Featured Image by The CW]